artsy/meta/meta/engineering_principles.md

   - http://artsy.github.io/blog/2017/09/04/Introducing-Peril/
   - http://artsy.github.io/blog/2018/02/02/artsy-apogee/

-### Scale your Impact
+### Leverage Your Impact

-We built an outsized reputation for our size as an engineering team via the above principals.
+We built an outsized reputation for our size as an engineering team via the above principles.
 This gives the ability to move local impact to larger impact.

 Consider ways in which you can expand the scope of impact for your time: